kgrodzicki/kgrodzicki.github.com/_posts/2011-08-12-spring-integration.markdown

 #### Disadvantages:
 * __New technology__ - tree years on the market might not be enough for the bigger companies.
 * __Missing adapters__ like ssh, shttp.
 Lack of the many adapters comparing to e.g., [MuleESB](http://bit.ly/ohrEq4).
-Always you can i fill JIRA for SI if you see some functionality which is crucial for you and can be used by community.
+Always you can fill JIRA for SI if you see some functionality which is crucial for you and can be used by community.

-Is the Spring Integration framework for you?
-You have to answer this question by yourself.
-SI is lightweight, powerful technology build on the proven platform which you can use to model ESB which fits your needs.
+Is the SI framework for you?
+If you are familiar with Spring idioms and looking for more natural way to build event-driven applications SI is lightweight, powerful technology build on the proven platform which you can use to model ESB which fits your needs.

 Gists are from [https://github.com/kgrodzicki/spring-integration-samples](http://bit.ly/p6DPTP) project.